Monday, 23 October 2023

 Apparently the bunting had been found on Thursday by another local birder.He took some photos of it but then found the Siberian Stonechat and in his excitement at his discovery of the stonechat forgot all about the non descript bunting he had photo'd.

-It was only on Saturday when reviewing his photos he noted the bunting but unsure as to what it was notified some of his local friends who went to see it.
+It was only on Saturday when reviewing his photos he noted the images of the bunting but unsure as to what it was notified some of his local friends who went to see it.

-They too were unsure what it was and the news was only put out nationally in the late afternoon just before we arrived at Flamborough.
+They too were unsure what it was and the news was only put out nationally that the mystery bunting might be a Red headed Bunting, a potential first for Britain, in the late afternoon just as we arrived at Flamborough.

 The bunting sat on its bramble spray for a long time, perching on one leg, relaxed and seemingly at ease as we all stood at a respectful distance and admired it.

-It eventually roused itself and flew further down the hedge to the bottom of the field and two locals went to collect some droppings from its former perch for DNA analysis by Dr Martin Collinson at Aberdeen University.
-Hopefully this will confirm one way or another the bunting's identity.
+It eventually roused itself and flew further down the hedge line to the bottom of the field and two local birders went to collect some droppings from its former perch to send for DNA analysis by Dr Martin Collinson at Aberdeen University.
+Hopefully this will confirm the bunting's true identity.

-The stubble field and two local birders collecting a sample from where the bunting was perched to send for DNA analysis
+The stubble field and two local birders collecting a sample of droppings from where the bunting was perched to send for DNA analysis

 Who could have predicted this?